hearvox/wiki-media-cred/README.md

 Resources and data diary for the <a href="https://misinfocon.com/turning-wikimedia-into-a-news-site-credibility-tool-422dbf28fdec">Wikicred/Iffy.news project</a> adding news-site credibility indicators to Wikidata/Wikipedia.

+## Data decisions
+The goal is to add data to news outlets in Wikdata (WD) which could help distinguish fact-based from fake news.
+That data comes from external databases.
+I;m using domain names to relate the data with the WD items.
+Tasks to do that are:
+1. List news-outlet WD QIDs and labels.
+1. Match news-outlet domain names with their QIDs.

+### 1. News-outlets in WD
+Using the Wikidata Query Service…

+### 2. Domain-name matches

 ## Wikidata entities

 ### Todo